Best in Manufacturing – February 09, 2021

 Manufacturers hold the key to circularity

-Bringing cancelled orders, COVID-19 has also brought a unique chance for the fashion industry to re-think their path.
+Bringing canceled orders, COVID-19 has also brought a unique chance for the fashion industry to re-think its path.
 Ariel Muller, managing director in Asia of Forum for the Future, an international sustainability non-profit organization, said:

 Covid-19 has exposed the fallacies of the current ‘pile-high-sell-low’ and ‘take-make-dispose’ business models, and the fashion industry now has a unique window of opportunity to make fundamental changes as the world emerges from the pandemic.

 Along the garment supply chain, manufacturing is the part generating the most waste and emissions.
 As a result, manufacturers are the ones holding the key to circularity.
 Forum for the Future listed 5 “shoulds” for the manufacturers to scope and support circular opportunities:

 - Increase the utilization of clothes and other fashion products to reduce the overall volume of production needed

 - Reduce or eliminate the harmful emissions

 - Optimize the recycling methods in all stages of the supply chain